Multidata Causal Discovery for Statistical Hurricane Intensity Forecasting: Results

 \subsection{Causal feature selection outperforms baseline methods}

-Figure~\ref{fig:fig3} summarizes the process and outcomes of identifying robust predictors using our causal feature selection pipeline for the 24-hour intensity change forecast (DELV24).
+Fig. ~\ref{fig:fig4} summarizes the process and outcomes of identifying robust predictors using our causal feature selection pipeline for the 24-hour intensity change forecast (DELV24).
 Panel~(a) shows how often each candidate predictor was selected in the seven cross-validation folds.
-By applying a clear threshold, which requires a predictor to appear in more than three folds—we filter out variables with inconsistent contributions and focus on predictors with stable links to intensity change.
-The color gradient highlights the strength of each variable’s presence, from vivid cyan for consistently selected predictors to vivid pink for those with minimal presence.
-Panel~(b) compares test $R^2$ scores for DELV24 across four feature selection strategies.
-Causal feature selection achieves the highest median skill, outperforming correlation ranking, random forest importance, and the no-selection baseline.
-This demonstrates that incorporating causally motivated predictors yields clear improvements in model generalizability.
+By applying a clear threshold, which requires a predictor to appear in more than three folds, we filter out variables with inconsistent contributions and focus on predictors with stable links to intensity change.
+Panel~(b) compares test $R^2$ scores for DELV across the four feature selection strategies at different lead times for the noASSUMPS experiment.
+Corresponding train and validation results are shown in Fig.~S14, while results for the withASSUMPS experiment (train, validation, and test) are provided in Fig.~S13 of the Supplementary Information.
+Causal feature selection achieves the highest median skill, outperforming correlation ranking, random forest importance, and the no feature selection baseline, demonstrating improved generalizability with causal predictors.
 Comparing the causal and correlation feature selection methods, we observe that causal yields fewer outliers in prediction errors compared to the correlation-based approach, yet displays slightly larger uncertainty bounds.
-This behavior can be attributed to the fact that PC-based causal discovery method tends to identify stable, interventionally relevant relationships rather than purely predictive ones.
+This is because the PC-based causal discovery method tends to identify stable, interventionally relevant relationships rather than purely predictive ones.
 When applied to a system with underlying nonlinear dynamics, the PC-based model may underfit complex regions of the predictor space, leading to broader prediction intervals, which reflects the model's caution in extrapolating beyond what the causal structure supports.
-This caution mitigates against large, spurious prediction errors, and results in fewer outliers and more robust predictions on unseen test cases.
-The trade-off between model stability and uncertainty shown here highlights the value of causal methods over correlation for building reliable statistical models for high-impact forecasting applications.
-By extending this comparison across all lead times (Fig S11, S12 in the SI) and evaluating the consistency of variable selection, we ultimately created a shortlist a new set of predictors to be added to SHIPS.
-These variables reliably contribute to improved forecast skill for short-range intensity prediction, particularly up to 72 hours.
-Beyond this time frame, the benefit of causal feature selection diminishes, emphasizing that while our method provides meaningful gains for in short-range, longer lead times will likely require integrating statistical models with dynamical forecast guidance to capture additional sources of predictability.
+This caution mitigates large, spurious prediction errors and results in fewer outliers and more robust predictions on unseen test cases.
+The trade-off between model stability and uncertainty shown here highlights the value of causal methods over correlation in building reliable statistical models for high-impact forecasting applications.
+By extending this comparison across all lead times (Fig S11, S12 in the SI) and evaluating the consistency of variable selection, we ultimately shortlisted six predictors to be added to SHIPS.
+These variables reliably contribute to improved forecast skill for short-range intensity change prediction, particularly up to 72 hours.
+Beyond this time frame, the benefit of causal feature selection diminishes, emphasizing that while our method provides meaningful gains in the short-range, longer lead times will likely require integrating statistical models with dynamical forecast guidance to capture additional sources of predictability.